Salix x balfourii

 Vermont Willow Nursery

-Balfour's Willow produces masses of male catkins in early May.
+Balfour's Willow produces masses of male catkins in late April/early May.

-It's is a great source of pollen for early foraging bees.
+It's a great source of pollen for early foraging bees.

-In early April, as grass starts to green up, the buds break open and out pop the silver catkins that grow larger until the anthers break out with their yellow pollen.
+In early April, as grass starts to green up, the buds break open and out pop the silver catkins that grow larger until the anthers break out with their yellow pollen (late April).

-Below: Male catkins in various stages of growth.
+Below: Male catkins in various stages of growth in early April.

 Plants in the nursery, the back one was uncoppiced this year so it is much taller.